 Cumbria is a large and rural area covering 6,768 km2 which is approximately half of the North West of England.
 The Bay Council, comprising Barrow, Lancaster and South Lakeland represents an area of 2,188 km2.
 This is approximately the size of Herefordshire and would be the 33rd largest authority in England.
-North Cumbria, being nearly twice of the size of Northamptonshire, would be the 13th largest authority in England by area.
+North Cumbria , being nearly twice of the size of Northamptonshire, would be the 13th largest authority in England by area.

-The Bay is rich in natural resources, including the Lake District and Yorkshire Dales National Parks.
+The Bay is an area rich in natural resources, including the Lake District National Park and North Yorkshire National Park.
 The Arnside & Silverdale Area of Outstanding Natural Beauty (AONB) crosses the boundary of Cumbria and Lancashire and involves partnership working between our authorities, while the Morecambe Bay Site of Special Scientific Interest (SSSI) also relates to all three authorities.
 The north includes the Cumbria Coastline Conservation Area and more sparse areas of the West Lakes, Eden Valley and routes into Scotland and Newcastle.

-The Bay also plays a pivotal role in the economy of the North West, be that it's ports, water, energy or advanced manufacturing.
-It is well placed to capitalise on the ambitions for a green industrial revolution, with one of the biggest windfarms in the world and can be a centre for off-shore renewable energy.
+The Bay is well placed to capitalise on the ambitions for a green industrial revolution as it already contains one of the biggest windfarms in the world and can be a centre for off-shore renewable energy.

-The county councils of Cumbria and Lancashire are based in Carlisle and Preston respectively.
-Attending these councils involves significant travel times and distances.
-Reaching Carlisle is more than 45 minutes and miles from Kendal, and around 90 minutes and 60-85 miles from Barrow.
-From Lancaster to Preston is a smaller distance, but still 20 minutes by a frequently not running train or 60 minutes by car on routes that are often blocked.
+The county councils Cumbria and Lancashire, are based in Carlisle and Preston respectively.
+Attending these councils Cumbria involves significant travel times and distances.
+Reaching Carlisle involves significant travel times and distances - more than 45 minutes and miles from Kendal, and around 90 minutes and 60-85 miles from Barrow.
+From Lancaster to Preston is a smaller distance, but still 20 minutes by a frequently not running train or 60 minutes by car on routes that are often block